 Description

-Google Cloud Key Management Service stores cryptographic keys in a hierarchical structure designed for useful and elegant access control management.
+Google Cloud Key Management Service stores cryptographic keys in a hierarchical structure designed for consistent access control management.

-The format for the rotation schedule depends on the client library that is used.
-For the gcloud command-line tool, the next rotation time must be in ISO
+The format for the rotation schedule depends on the client library used.
+For the gcloud CLI, the next rotation time must be in ISO or RFC3339 format, and the rotation period must be in the form INTEGER[UNIT], where units can be seconds (s), minutes (m), hours (h), or days (d).

 Rationaleβ